This post may contain affiliate links. Read our disclosure policy

 You won’t need much to make this recipe.
 Every ingredient works together to make a wholesome, satisfying pasta dish.

-• Onions.
+- Onions.
 I really couldn’t live without onions!
-In this dish, they caramelize as they cook, and they balance out the sweetness with the cherry tomatoes and add lots of flavours!
+In this dish, they caramelize as they cook, and they balance out the sweetness with the cherry tomatoes and add lots of flavors!

-• Extra virgin olive oil.
+- Extra virgin olive oil.
 Don’t skimp out on this key ingredient!
 Olive oil is essential to Mediterranean cooking.
-It’s full of heart healthy fats and adds so much flavour to your veggies.
+It’s full of heart healthy fats and adds so much flavor to your veggies.

 How to Make Mediterranean Style Pasta with Summer Veggies